rust-lang/rust/src/doc/tarpl/vec-alloc.md

 and they can't just be merged afterwards.

-When you use GEP inbounds, you are specifically telling LLVM that the offsets you're about to do are within the bounds of a single allocated entity.
+When you use GEP inbounds, you are specifically telling LLVM that the offsets you're about to do are within the bounds of a single "allocated" entity.
 The ultimate payoff being that LLVM can assume that if two pointers are known to point to two disjoint objects, all the offsets of those pointers are *also* known to not alias (because you won't just end up in some random place in